validator-labs/validator-plugin-network/chart/validator-plugin-network/README.md

 ## Configuration

-The following table lists the configurable parameters of the Valid8or-plugin-network chart and their default values.
+The following table lists the configurable parameters of the Validator-plugin-network chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |